-Dr. Hartnett's current employment agreement went into effect in 2017 and has a three-year initial term with automatic annual renewals thereafter.
+Dr. Hartnett's current employment agreement went into effect in 2017 with an initial term that ran through March 2020, at which time the agreement automatically renewed for a 12-month term (and will automatically renew in the future for successive 12-month terms unless either party gives 90 days' notice of nonrenewal).
 The agreement provides, among other things, for a base salary of \$775,020 and that Dr. Hartnett is solely eligible for a formulaic annual performance bonus based on achievement of performance goals, with no eligibility for any discretionary annual performance bonus, as discussed above under "Compensation Program Components."
-These provisions resulted in a 20% reduction in Dr. Hartnett's base salary and formula-based annual incentive bonus compared to the terms of his prior employment agreement.
+These provisions resulted in a 20% reduction in Dr. Hartnett's base salary and formulabased annual incentive bonus compared to the terms of his prior employment agreement.
 The current agreement also sets forth the terms under which Dr. Hartnett is to receive awards under the Long-Term Incentive Plans and the various perquisites he is to receive.
 A copy of Dr. Hartnett's employment agreement is filed as Exhibit 10.1 to our Current Report on Form 8-K dated June 7, 2017.

-Mr. Bergeron's current employment agreement went into effect in 2017 and has a three-year initial term with automatic annual renewals thereafter.
+Mr. Bergeron's current employment agreement went into effect in 2017 with an initial term that ran through March 2020, at which time the agreement automatically renewed for a 12-month term (and will automatically renew in the future for successive 12-month terms unless either party gives 90 days' notice of nonrenewal).
 The agreement provides, among other things, that Mr. Bergeron is solely eligible for a formulaic annual performance bonus based on achievement of performance goals, with no eligibility for any discretionary annual performance bonus, as discussed above under "Compensation Program Components."
 The agreement also sets forth the terms under which Mr. Bergeron is to receive awards under the Long-Term Incentive Plans and the various perquisites he is to receive.
 A copy of the agreement is filed as Exhibit 10.2 to our Current Report on Form 8-K dated June 7, 2017.